 The Canopy Lab

 The more we learn about market systems and systemic change, the more we realize that describing these system dynamics is a major challenge.
 In addition, many tools for describing and monitoring shifts in system dynamics can be inadequate, as it is difficult to gain insight into network structures and institutional biases that influence the way individuals behave.

 In order to help solve this, the Leveraging Economic Opportunities (LEO) project and the Feed the Future Bangladesh Agricultural Value Chains (AVC) activity recently joined forces and developed a set of easily applied tools to better explain, monitor and track changes in system dynamics using the AVC program as the venue for experimentation.

-Join our webinar on August 4, where presenters will discuss each of these valuable tools, including the theoretical underpinnings and their applications for market systems programs.
+In this webinar, presenters discussed each of these valuable tools, including the theoretical underpinnings and their applications for market systems programs.

 Tim Sparkman is a development economist, entrepreneur and systems thinker.
 He is currently a Senior Consultant with MarketShare Associates, a boutique consulting firm that provides systems-focused research, results measurement and economic empowerment support to a wide variety of donors and other clients, including USAID under LEO.
 He has about 10 years of development experience, including five years of program design and management experience in East Africa.
 He also works on innovative approaches to market system analysis and impact evaluation for systems-focused programs.